-- 7) Additional funding requests for existing STBG projects will be considered annually during the adjustment process and are due at the time annual project updates are submitted to staff.
+- 7) Additional funding requests for existing STBG projects will be considered annually during the adjustment process.
 During the bi-annual application process, a decision will be made regarding additional funding requests for existing STBG projects before committing unallocated funds to new projects. - 8) The RVTPO Policy Board encourages applications requesting STBG funds to be used as a match to leverage funding from other potential transportation project funding sources (e.g. SMART SCALE, Revenue Sharing, Transportation Alternatives, etc.). - 9) The RVTPO Policy Board will work to develop and maintain a top priority list of projects (e.g., Top Ten List) similar in format and purpose found in the recent 2018 Transportation Project Prioritization for Economic Development and Growth (TED Study).
 Additional regional priority projects and initiatives beyond the top priorities may also be listed and recognized as regional priorities.
-Candidate projects that are deemed consistent with these established regional priorities may be programmed in the financial plan with conditionally committed STBG funding in an effort to leverage other funding sources, such as SMART SCALE funding, in order to fully fund the project(s) through construction. - 10) Project sponsors that are unsuccessful in securing funds to fully fund the project within the timeframe outlined in their STBG application may be required to recompete for STBG funds, and the RVTPO Policy Board may de-allocate or adjust the timing of the funds. - 11) Requests for new projects that occur outside of the project application process may be considered by the RVTPO Policy Board if urgent unforeseen circumstances have arisen that prevented the request from being initiated prior to the deadlines for new project applications.
+Candidate projects that are deemed consistent with these established regional priorities may be programmed in the financial plan with conditionally committed STBG funding in an effort to leverage other funding sources, such as SMART SCALE funding, in order to fully fund the project(s) through construction. - 10) Project sponsors that are unsuccessful in securing funds to fully fund the project within the timeframe outlined in their STBG application may be required to recompete for STBG funds, and the RVTPO Policy Board may de-allocate or adjust the timing of the funds. - 11) Requests for funds that occur outside of the project application or adjustment processes may be considered by the RVTPO Policy Board if urgent unforeseen circumstances have arisen that prevented the request from being initiated prior to the deadlines for project applications or adjustments.
 Under such circumstances, the RVTPO Policy Board may direct the TTC to review the request and recommend their findings to the Policy Board.